"Why the Hell isn't THIS on DVD yet?" -- Number 69

 PATERNITY (1981 Paramount) Starring Burt Reynolds, Beverly D'Angelo, Norman Fell, Lauren Hutton, Juanita Moore, Elizabeth Ashley, Paul Dooley, Peter Billingsley.
 Directed by David Steinberg.

 Reynolds is a single, successful Madison Square Garden manager who realizes at 44 that he wants a child to carry on his name.
 He also wishes to remain foot loose and fancy free, so he opts to hire a surrogate mother "with no strings attached".
 Friends Fell and Dooley help him interview prospective "applicants", with Burt eventually deciding that waitress D'Angelo is his best choice.
 Since D'Angelo is saving to move abroad and study music, she agrees--for $50,000 towards her goal.
-Burt continues to woo the likes of Ashley and Hutton while his bun is in the oven, but it soon becomes obvious to everyone that D'Angelo might be right for him in more ways than one.
+Burt continues to woo the likes of Ashley and Hutton while his bun is in the oven, but it soon becomes obvious that D'Angelo might be right for him in more ways than one.

 The last of Paramount's "sensitive Burt" trifecta, PATERNITY was the least successful of the three with critics.
 As noted in the ROUGH CUT review, Reynolds alternated good ol' boy action films and chick flicks annually during the final years of his heyday.
 The former resulted in financial successes but critical brickbats while the latter succeeded on both fronts with STARTING OVER (1979) but struck out afterward.
 Despite a good supporting cast, PATERNITY is pretty tepid from the get-go.
 The cloying, Razzie Award winning song "Baby Talk" opens the movie--a harbringer of things to come.

-On projects directed towards his female audience Reynolds almost exclusively worked with proven (and usually Oscar-nominated) directors: Don Siegel (ROUGH CUT), Blake Edwards (THE MAN WHO LOVED WOMEN), Alan J. Pakula (STARTING OVER) and Norman Jewison (BEST FRIENDS).
+On projects directed towards his female audience Reynolds almost exclusively worked with proven (and often Oscar-nominated) directors: Don Siegel (ROUGH CUT), Blake Edwards (THE MAN WHO LOVED WOMEN), Alan J. Pakula (STARTING OVER) and Norman Jewison (BEST FRIENDS).
 By contrast, comedian David Steinberg was making his directorial debut with PATERNITY.
 Steinberg fails to build momentum in the hour and a half that precedes the curt finale.
-After one more failed feature (GOING BERSERK) he would find his niche on television, directing classic episodes of SEINFELD, CURB YOUR ENTHUSIASM and Burt's own EVENING SHADE among many others.
+After one more failed feature (GOING BERSERK) he would find a niche on TV, directing classic episodes of SEINFELD, CURB YOUR ENTHUSIASM and Burt's own EVENING SHADE among many others.
 Screenwriter Charlie Peters (BLAME IT ON RIO) was also doing his first feature, and he saddles Steinberg with a script that is way too light on humor and presents Burt's character as unlikably narcissistic much of the time.

 Reynolds had done the "selfish man seeing the error of his ways" bit a year earlier in a terrible fit for that subject matter, SMOKEY AND THE BANDIT II.
 While the sequel to Burt's biggest hit had a built-in audience that ensured brisk ticket sales, many moviegoers felt that SMOKEY II lost the breezy fun of the first film with the focus shifting to the Bandit's (rather sudden) egomania and insecurity.
 The attempt to present an often unsympathetic protagonist might have worked here with assured direction and a strong script, but PATERNITY lacked both.